 IT transformation can be a major challenge when trying to modernise your business model.
 It is often too expensive.
-This is exactly why the validate stage is critical in a digital roadmap, as it is this activity that can burn through the largest of budgets.
+This is exactly why the validation stage is critical in a digital roadmap, as it is this activity that can burn through the largest of budgets.

 It is also important to understand that business transformation does not necessarily mean new systems.
 In many instances, software integration, process automation or portal creation will enable you to leverage your greatest assets: your existing processes, data, people and systems.

 The availability of a budget is often the number one challenge you could face, but it really shouldn’t be.
 If you have planned your automation and digital transformation initiative correctly the validation phase will remove any budget objections you may face.
 If the business benefits exceed the initial investment there really cannot be a case for not pursuing a business transformation strategy.